sdacunha/ryse/README.md

 4. Restart Home Assistant

 ### Manual Installation
-Download the RYSE home Assistant component from: https://github.com/sdacunha/ryse/archive/refs/heads/main.zip
+Download the RYSE Home Assistant component from: https://github.com/sdacunha/ryse/archive/refs/heads/main.zip

-Unzip it and then copy the folder `custom_components/ryse`  to your HomeAssistant under `/homeassistant/custom_components`.
+Unzip it and then copy the folder `custom_components/ryse` to your Home Assistant under `/homeassistant/custom_components`.

-the tree in your Home Assistant should be be like the following:
+The tree in your Home Assistant should look like this:

     /homeassistant
         └── custom_components
             └── ryse
                 └── __init__.py
-                └── bluetooth.py
-                └── cover.py
                 └── ...

-Reboot your Home Assistant instance and you can not pair your RYSE Smart Shades.
+Reboot your Home Assistant instance and you can now pair your RYSE SmartShades.

-## Bluetooth Proxy Support
+## Support & Feedback
-This integration now supports Home Assistant's Bluetooth proxy system.
-To use it:

-1. Make sure you have a Bluetooth proxy set up in your Home Assistant instance
-2. The integration will automatically use the proxy when available
-3. No additional configuration is needed - the integration will work with both direct Bluetooth connections and proxies
+If you have questions, suggestions, or want to contribute, please open an issue or pull request on GitHub!
+My time is limited, so I will do my best to respond to issues and pull requests, I mostly created this integration for my own use.

 ## TODO
-- Detect if blinds needs calibration
+- [ ] Detect if blinds need calibration
-- Add ability to set speed
+- [ ] Add ability to set speed

+## Credits
+- Inspired by the original [RYSE Home Assistant integration](https://github.com/mohamedkallel82/ryse) by [@mohamedkallel82](https://github.com/mohamedkallel82).